 A profession of a lawyer is one of the highly responsible and designated one.
 Laws related to the advocates are covered under the Advocates Act, 1961 enforced by the Bar Council of India.
 Under this Act, the Bar Council of India is the supreme regulatory authority that guides and regulates the legal profession in India.
 It also ensures that professional standards are carried on by legal personnel in the country.
 A lawyer needs to get himself enrolled with the Bar Council and thereby he is declared as an Advocate who is now duty-bound to conduct himself according to the directions of the Bar.

-Although every advocate is at the same footing when he is enrolled with the Bar Council of India, he may be termed as a senior advocate depending upon the term he is practicing.
+Although every advocate is at the same footing when he is enrolled with the Bar Council of India, he may be termed as a senior advocate depending upon the term he is practising.
 Although a senior advocate enjoys name and fame, he has to confer to higher standards of conduct and responsibility.
 There are certain prescribed procedures for the senior advocates that they need to follow.
 For example, a senior advocate can not interact directly with his client.

 Provisions related to the Designation of Senior Counsel